Deschooling a Parent

 Apparently, those wise authors

-were right once again: The child who learns without school is able to develop
+were right once again: Children who learn without school are able to develop

-individually with the freedom to feel good about being herself, rather than
+individually with the freedom to feel good about being themselves, rather than

 And me?
 I’ve learned a lot